About the Chorus

 We rehearse on Saturdays from late August to May, often at the Performing Arts Center in Newport or at the Newport First Presbyterian Church.
-We perform an annual Holiday concert in December known as Wishes and Candles and two concerts in the spring with varied content.
-In December of 2016 we joined the Newport Symphony Orchestra in their anniversary gala presentation of Beethoven’s Ninth Symphony singing the glorious Ode to Joy with the Corvallis Repertory Singers and the Willamette Master Chorus.
+We perform an annual Holiday concert in December known as Wishes & Candles and two concerts in the spring with varied content.
+In September of 2018 we joined the Newport Symphony Orchestra in their anniversary gala presentation of Beethoven’s Ninth Symphony singing the glorious Ode to Joy with the Corvallis Repertory Singers and the Willamette Master Chorus.

 We sing a wide variety of works all the way from classical compositions like the 2014/2015 season's Fauré Requiem to up-to-the-minute works such as Eric Whitacre's contemporary piece "Animal Crackers" based on Ogden Nash's humorous poetry.
 It's always exciting to see what new and challenging works Mary Lee and the music committee have chosen for us each season.
 If you'd like to see more of the works we've performed in recent years, please follow this link.